sudoWright/0xbitcoin-miner/README.md

 7. Start the miner with 'npm run miner'

 #### Setup (Mac)
-1. Install Homebrew & NodeJS 10
+1. Install Homebrew & NodeJS 20
 2. Run 'brew install yarn' to install yarn package manager
 3. Clone/download this project
 4. Open a terminal, cd into the project folder and run 'yarn'
 5. Run the command 'yarn build' to build C files with node-gyp
 6. Set up the config file 'miner-config.json' (duplicate miner-config-sample as a reference)
-7. Start the miner with 'node index.js'
+7. Start the miner with 'node index.js' or 'npm run miner'

 ### NOT WORKING ?